Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

         .getToken(new TokenRequestContext()
                 .addScopes("https://*.cacheinfra.windows.net:10225/appid/.default")).block().getToken();

-// SSL connection is required for non 6379 ports. boolean useSsl = true;
+// SSL connection is required for non 6379 ports.
+It is recommeded to use SSL connections. boolean useSsl = true;
 String cacheHostname = "YOUR_HOST_NAME.redis.cache.windows.net";

 // Create Jedis client and connect to the Azure Cache for Redis over the TLS/SSL port using the access token as password.
 Jedis jedis = new Jedis(cacheHostname, 6380, DefaultJedisClientConfig.builder()
         .password(token)
-        .username("<username>")
+        .user("<username>")
         .ssl(useSsl)
         .build());